 In a ten-year span from 1994 to 2003, the diagnosis of bipolar disorder in children increased forty-fold (Moreno, C., et al., 2007).

-Childhood psychiatric disorders such as ADHD, autism spectrum disorders, and tic disorders are on the rise (Atladottir et al., 2007).
+Childhood psychiatric disorders, such as ADHD, autism spectrum disorders, and tic disorders are on the rise (Atladottir et al., 2007).

 Dr. Victoria Dunckley is a pediatric psychiatrist, and her clinical observations are eye-opening.
-Between 1980 and 2007 the diagnosis of ADHD has increased by 800 percent (Dunckley, 2012).
+Between 1980 and 2007, the diagnosis of ADHD has increased by 800 percent (Dunckley, 2012).

 A December 2015 study in the Journal of Clinical Psychology found that ADHD diagnoses rose 43 percent in the United States, with more than one in ten children now diagnosed with the disorder.